Rishi Sunak says 'no law' could fix cost-of-living as Ian Blackford says he should deliver emergency budget or resign

 “I have always been clear, we stand ready to do more.”

+Analysis from the Institute of Fiscal Studies (IFS) also revealed the country’s poorest households faced inflation rates of 10.9 per cent because they spent more of their total household budget on gas and electricity.

+Heidi Karjalainen, a research economist at the IFS, said: "Continuing pressures, such as the war in Ukraine, are likely to push Ofgem’s October tariff cap, as well as other prices including food prices, even higher later this year.
+We are likely to be in a prolonged period during which poorer households are facing rates of inflation even higher than the headline figures would suggest."

-His speech followed a PMQs session that saw Mr Blackford alleged Boris Johnson has been briefing that the Treasury has been blocking further financial support.
+Mr Sunak’s speech followed a Prime Minister’s Questions session that saw Mr Blackford alleged Boris Johnson had been briefing the Treasury has been blocking further financial support.

 Mr Blackford called on the Prime Minister to “stop sniping from the sidelines”, and warned the “poorest are punished the most” over the cost-of-living crisis.